DavidEGrayson/secp256k1-rb/README.md

 require 'digest'
 message = 'libsecp256k1 is cool.'
 digest = Digest::SHA256.digest(message)
-signature = context.ecdsa_sign(message, seckey)
+signature = context.ecdsa_sign(digest, seckey)
 ```

 For advanced users, there is an optional third argument that controls how to generate the nonce/ephemeral key for the signature.
-It is recommended to not specify the third argument, in which case a deterministic nonce-generation algorithm will be used (RFC6979).
+It is recommended to not specify the third argument, in which case a deterministic nonce-generation algorithm will be used (RFC 6979).

 ## Verifying a signature